ToF-/Rent/Forth/ForthStory.md

 The program is almost complete.
 We need a word that will read the number of cases, and for each case, read the orders, then compute and print the profit.
 <pre><code style="color:blue;font-family:monospace">
-: GET-CASES ( -- read cases from stdin, compute and print profit )
+: MAIN ( -- read cases from stdin, compute and print profit )
     EVAL-LINE 0 DO
         GET-ORDERS
         INITIALIZE